scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Given the diverse nature of the constituents in the current Internet, an important challenge is how to scale authentication of network elements (such as AS ownership, hop-by-hop routing information, name servers for DNS, and domains for TLS) to the global environment.
 The roots of trust of currently prevalent public key infrastructure (PKI) models do not scale well to a global environment, because (1) mutually distrustful parties cannot agree on a single trust root (monopoly model), and because (2) the security of a plethora of roots of trust is only as strong as its weakest link (oligopoly model) - see also {{BARRERA17}}.

-The monopoly model suffers from two main drawbacks: First, all parties must agree on a single root of trust.
+The monopoly model suffers from two main drawbacks: First, all parties MUST agree on a single root of trust.
 Secondly, the single root of trust represents a single point of failure, the misuse of which enables the forging of certificates.
 Also, its revocation can result in a kill-switch for all the entities it certifies.
 The oligopoly model relies on several roots of trust, all equally and completely trusted.
 However, this is not automatically better: Whereas the monopoly model has a single point of failure, the oligopoly model has the drawback of exposing more than one point of failure.

 Thus, there is a need for a trust architecture that supports meaningful trust roots in a global environment with inherently distrustful parties.
-This new trust architecture should provide the following properties:
+This new trust architecture SHOULD provide the following properties:

 - Trust agility (see further below);
 - Resilience to single root of trust compromise;